chidubemokeke/Subgraph-Tutorial-Enums/README.md

 - Clarity: Enums provide meaningful names for values, making the data easier to understand.
 - Validation: Enums enforce strict value definitions, preventing invalid data entries.
-- Maintainability: When you need to change or add new categories, enums allow you to do this in a centralized manner.
+- Maintainability: When you need to change or add new categories, enums allow you to do this centrally.

 ## Defining Enums